ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ## 1. Introduction

-In this quickstart guide, you'll learn how to use dbt Cloud with BigQuery.
-It will show you how to:
+In this quickstart guide, we'll learn how to use dbt Cloud with BigQuery.
+It will show us how to:

 - Create a Google Cloud Platform (GCP) project.
 - Connect dbt Cloud to BigQuery.